-Immunotherapy and chemotherapy are both techniques used to treat cancer.
-The difference between each treatment option can be unclear; however, the main differentiating factor is the way in which these treatments target cancer.
-Chemotherapy uses drugs to target and kill fast-growing cells, and immunotherapy uses the body’s immune system to slow, stop, and kill cancerous cells.
+Immunotherapy and chemotherapy are both cancer treatments.
+The main difference between immunotherapy and chemotherapy is the way these treatments target cancer.
+Chemotherapy uses drugs to target and kill fast-growing cells.
+Immunotherapy uses the body’s immune system to slow, stop and kill cancerous cells.

 What Is Immunotherapy?

 Previously, it was only available through clinical trials.
 However, in recent years, forms of immunotherapy have become more widely available to patients.
 Some immunotherapy drugs have gained approval by the U.S. Food and Drug Administration (FDA) after showing positive results in testing.